 Instructions

-- Thinly slice the ginger.
+- Thinly slice ginger.

 - Remove the otoshi-buta, then add soy sauce and sliced ginger.
 Continue simmering for 10 minutes, raising the heat to medium-low.